Adesoji1/Deploy-a-High-Availability-Web-App-Using-CloudFormation/README.md

 Steps:
 Deploy VPC using CloudFormation
 Deploy Web Application and Infrastructure using CloudFormation .
-To know how to create a CFN template, visit https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html
+To know how to create a CFN template, visit https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html  or https://docs.aws.amazon.com/codebuild/latest/userguide/cloudformation-vpc-template.html to see samples

 Explore the Web Application